babylonhealth/ios-playbook/Cookbook/Technical-Documents/How to use Slack?.md

 ### Mute the channel

-Muting a channel means you will have access to it but you won't be notified if you are mentioned individually or with `@channel` or `@here`.
+Muting a channel means you will have access to it but you won't be notified if you are mentioned individually, with `@channel`, or `@here`.

 You should mute a channel when: